-4VAC50-50-70.
+9VAC25-850-70.
 Examination.

-- A. A board approved examination shall be administered at least twice a year. - B. An individual may take the certification examination for the desired certificate of competence after fulfilling the prerequisite experience requirement or completing a board-approved training program in accordance with 4VAC50-50-50. - C. An individual who is unable to take an examination at the time scheduled shall notify the department within 48 hours prior to the date of the examination; such an individual may be rescheduled for the next examination.
+- A. A board-approved examination shall be administered at least twice a year. - B. An individual may take the certification examination for the desired certificate of competence after fulfilling the prerequisite experience requirement or completing a board-approved training program in accordance with 9VAC25-850-50. - C. An individual who is unable to take an examination at the time scheduled shall notify the department within 48 hours prior to the date of the examination unless a later time is established by the department; such an individual may be rescheduled for the next examination.
 Failure to notify the department may require an individual to submit a new application and payment of fees in accordance with this chapter. - D. An applicant who is unsuccessful in passing an examination will be allowed to pay the appropriate fee and retake the appropriate exam within one year without resubmitting an application.
 After the one-year period has elapsed, an applicant will be required to submit a new application with the appropriate fee in accordance with this chapter in order to take the examination.
-Application for examination must be received at least 60 days prior to the scheduled examination by the department to be eligible to sit for the examination. - E. A minimum passing score of 70% will be required on the appropriate certification exam(s). - F. All applicants will be notified in writing within 60 days of the results of the examination.
+Application for examination must be received at least 60 days prior to the scheduled examination unless a later date is established by the department to be eligible to sit for the examination. - E. A minimum passing score of 70% will be required on the appropriate certification exam(s). - F. All applicants will be notified within 60 days of the results of the examination.